the-turing-way/the-turing-way/CONTRIBUTING.md

   (See our [Where to start: issues](#where-to-start-issues) section below.)
 * Subscribe to our [mailing list](https://tinyletter.com/TuringWay) with which we send monthly project updates.
 * Check out the [#TuringWay](https://twitter.com/search?q=%23TuringWay&src=typed_query) hashtag on Twitter.
-* You can contact the PI of the *Turing Way* project - Kirstie Whitaker - by email at kwhitaker@turing.ac.uk.
+* You can contact the PI of the Turing Way project - Kirstie Whitaker - by email at kwhitaker@turing.ac.uk.
-* You can also contact members of the *Turing Way* team through their preferred ways of communication [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/ways_of_working.md).
+* You can also contact members of the Turing Way team through their preferred ways of communication [here](https://github.com/alan-turing-institute/the-turing-way/blob/master/ways_of_working.md).

 ## Contributing through GitHub

 [Git][git] is a really useful tool for version control.
 [GitHub][github] sits on top of Git and supports collaborative and distributed working.

-We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but The Turing Way maintainers are here to help you figure out any of the jargon or confusing instructions you encounter! :heart:
+We know that it can be daunting to start using Git and GitHub if you haven't worked with them in the past, but the Turing Way maintainers are here to help you figure out any of the jargon or confusing instructions you encounter! :heart:

 In order to contribute via GitHub you'll need to set up a free account and sign in.
 Here are some [instructions](https://help.github.com/articles/signing-up-for-a-new-github-account/) to help you get going.
 Remember that you can ask us any questions you need to along the way.

 ## Writing in Markdown